 - Trying to take lead on a leash/going outdoors first: Never allow your dog to do either of these things.
 By taking lead whether that be on a leash or simply walking through a door, your pet is showing that you must follow them and therefore are less dominant than them.

 - Sitting on you or your feet, or insisting on sleeping on you or your bed is also a sign that they feel they are superior to you.

-Dogs are not born leaders, however, if given the chance, many will become dominant and assume the role as pack leader.
+Dogs are not born leaders.
+However, if given the chance, many will become dominant and assume the role of pack leader.
 It is important to look for signs of dominance and stop them immediately.
-If those kinds of behaviors are left unchanged, you will have an alpha dog that is almost impossible to train, handle, and even care for.
+If these kinds of behavior are left unchanged, you will have an alpha dog that is almost impossible to train, handle, and even care for.

 Ceasar Millan has some great resources on how to determine if your dog has submissive or dominant tendencies as well as how to deter certain behaviors.
 If you find yourself having trouble becoming the pack leader, I highly recommend trying out his guides and following his advice to become the alpha of your pack.